developer-zebra/developer-zebra-site/src/emdk-for-android/4-1/tutorial/tutdatacaptureprofilePt3/index.md

 ##Registering the MSR EMDK profile
 Next we will register our new Data Capture profile from "MainActivity".

-1. Select "MainActivity.java" from "Package Explorer" in Eclipse.
+1. Select "MainActivity.java" from "Package Explorer".

 	![img](../../images/setup/image153.jpg)